 There are plenty of things you may need for your travels, but don’t need to bring with you, such as toiletries.
 You could even leave clothing at home and pick up what you may need along the way.
 Shopping for a razor in a foreign country gives you an opportunity to meet the locals in their natural habitat!
 It also gives you a chance to try out the few phrases you learned before leaving home.
 You did learn how to say hello, goodbye, please and thank you before you left, right?
 You might only know a couple of phrases in broken Spanish, but when a local sees you are trying, they will likely respond back in broken English if they can.
 There’s no question that meeting locals will greatly enrich your travel experience.
 And buying a tube of travel sized toothpaste is more fun in Malaga than it is in your hometown, I’ll tell ya that.

 It’s good to connect with locals.
 More often than not, they’re more than happy to help you out, or give directions.
 They might want to find out a little bit about you too.
-Sure guide books are great.
+Sure guidebooks are great.
 But locals can often point you towards fantastic sights off the beaten path.
-Here’s a thought to consider: guidebook and travel magazine articles are generally “paid advertising”.
+Here’s a thought to consider: guidebook and travel magazine articles are generally “paid to advertise”.
 This is why you seldom, if ever, read a travel horror story in a magazine.
-Speak with any traveller and they will have a story of things gone wrong.
+Speak with any traveler and they will have a story of things gone wrong.
 Actually, those are often the best stories.
 But you won’t read about them in magazines.

 Our backpacks in the historic city of Valetta on the island of Malta.
 Due to circumstances we were a tad overloaded, so we eventually mailed a parcel to ourselves back home, easing our load.
 We lived 3 weeks out of those 2 packs.
 Inside the large pack is a 3rd smaller backpack where our important things were kept.
 When we have a chance to stash our larger packs, we bring the smaller one containing our valuables.